-๐ฌ๐น Quezaltenango, Guatemala
+๐ฌ๐น Quetzaltenango, Guatemala

-Security procedures at AAZ are basic, adhering to national regulations for regional airports.
-Passengers can expect standard screening protocols for both carry-on and checked baggage, along with personal checks.
-Given the limited flight schedule and moderate passenger volume, wait times at security checkpoints are generally short, rarely exceeding 10-15 minutes.
-As AAZ handles domestic traffic, there are no international immigration or customs facilities on site; these functions would be processed at larger international airports in Guatemala, such as La Aurora International Airport (GUA), if connecting from an international flight.
-The emphasis of security and operational processes is on facilitating smooth and efficient domestic air travel within the region.
+Security procedures at AAZ are in line with national regulations for regional airports, involving standard screening protocols for both carry-on and checked baggage, along with personal checks.
+Due to the limited flight schedule and moderate passenger volume, wait times at security checkpoints are typically short, rarely exceeding 10-15 minutes.
+As AAZ handles domestic traffic exclusively, international immigration or customs facilities are not present on site; these processes are completed at larger international airports like La Aurora International Airport (GUA) in Guatemala City.

 Minimum domestic connection: